Genomic-Medicine-Linkoping/JASEN/README.md

 make preprocess
 ```

-`make preprocess` removes all downloaded genome files, prodigal training files and checksum file for downloaded genomes (if they previously existed) and then creates them again.
+`make preprocess` removes all downloaded genome files, prodigal training files and checksum file for downloaded genomes (if they previously existed) and then downloads and creates them again.
+It downloads also the latest spa-typing data from https://spa.ridom.de/

 ### Move Fastq.gz files `assets/sequencing_data`